tldr-pages/tldr/pages/linux/arecord.md

 `arecord -vv -f -d 10 cd output.wav`

-- Pass a raw recording for further processing:
+- Record a snippet and save it as mp3 (finish with Ctrl-C when done):

 `arecord -v -f cd -t raw | lame -r - output.mp3`